-In general, all employees of the University of South Carolina who are paid through the University payroll system are covered by workers' compensation.
+In general, all employees of the University of South Carolina who are paid through the university payroll system are covered by workers' compensation.
 Any accidental injury or occupational disease sustained by employees in the course of performing their job duties may be covered.
 The State Accident Fund is South Carolina's workers' compensation insurance provider.
+Medical case management is provided by CompEndium Services, Inc. through a contractual agreement with the State Accident Fund.

 For all employees, four important steps must be followed to ensure compensation:

-Step 2: Have the treating physician complete a Physician's Report [pdf] and ask that all statements and reports be sent to the Benefits Office, located at 1600 Hampton Street, Suite 801, Columbia, S.C.
-29208.
+Step 2: Complete an Employee Injury Report [pdf] and provide it to the local campus Health Center.
+Ask the treating physician to fax all statements and reports to CompEndium Services at 877-710-2667.
 If your doctor says you must miss work due to the injury, complete a Workers' Compensation Benefits Election form, located at the bottom of the Employee Injury Report, stating whether you want to use annual leave and/or sick leave, or receive Workers' Compensation.

-Your supervisor will need to submit the Employee Injury Report along with a Supervisors Report [pdf] to the Benefits Office.
+Step 3: Your supervisor will need to submit the Employee Injury Report along with a Supervisors Report [pdf] to CompEndium.

 Please refer to the Workers' Compensation Policy [pdf] for additional details, including time lost from work and required forms.